felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Special Items

-**Disposable items ref code** is the ref code that is used when customers include disposable items in their orders.

-Uber Eats activates by default a check box in the Uber Eats checkout flow for costumers of the platform to **Request utensils, straws, etc.** You can ask Uber Eats to disable this functionality but if you have it enabled, you need to provide a ref code.
-Create a "Disposable items" product in your EPOS, and use that ref code here.
+By default, Uber Eats activates a checkbox in the checkout flow for costumers to **Request utensils, straws, etc.**, as shown in the screenshot below.

-The following screenshot shows the **Request utensils, straws, etc.** checkbox that customers can use to request disposable items.

 ![Disposable items checkbox in Uber Eats checkout](../images/009-en-disposable-items.png)

+You can request Uber Eats to disable this functionality.
+But if you prefer to keep it, create a "Disposable items" product in your EPOS, and use its ref code in the **Disposable items ref code** field.

 ### Discounts